 No one really knows why Nintendo decided to team up with the Rabbids franchise for a rare crossover, but it did.
 While the branding on Mario + Rabbids: Kingdom Battle might be a little confusing, the game itself is fantastic.
 Following the style of XCOM-like turn-based games, this Switch title is a strategy game that’s easy to pick up and put down at your convenience.
 Co-op mode lets you and a friend team up to outwit your opponent in local split-screen gameplay that’s sadly all too rare these days.
 As a bonus, the game just recently got a new batch of Donkey Kong-themed levels, so if you’ve played before and haven’t checked it out in a while, it’s worth another look.

-Mario + Rabbids Kingdom Battle - Nintendo Switch Standard Edition
+Mario + Rabbids Kingdom Battle (Nintendo Switch, 2017)

 When it comes to strategy, two heads are better than one.
 Especially when you're tactically destroying rabid Rabbids.

 What happens when you mix top-down combat with a long Oregon Trail-style resource management game, then sprinkle in zombies?
 Death Road to Canada, that’s what.
 This unique pixelated title has you controlling survivors of a zombie apocalypse as they get the hell out of Dodge, collecting new party members, and facing massive zombie hoards.
 The co-op setup offers up to four local players, but one stays “in control” of the group, so it’s a good game if you’re looking to play with a child without surrendering to too much chaos.

 Love top-down ocmbat and Canada?
 You’ll love this feisty zombie-filled game.